-The short answer is yes – you can repay a skipped payment at anytime without penalty.
+The short answer is yes—you can repay a skipped payment at any time without penalty.
 However, to avoid it drastically affecting how much interest you’ll pay over the life of your mortgage, you should also pay the additional interest accrued from that missed payment.

 What are the eligibility requirements to skip a payment?

 If the option to skip a payment is written into your mortgage’s terms and conditions, you’ll just have to meet a couple of criteria.
-First, your mortgage can’t be in arrears (meaning you can’t have missed 1 or more payments in a row) and, second, the current balance on your mortgage + the payment amount you want to skip can’t exceed the original amount of your mortgage.
+First, your mortgage can’t be in arrears (meaning you can’t have missed one or more payments in a row) and, second, the current balance on your mortgage plus the payment amount you want to skip can’t exceed the original amount of your mortgage.